 The Widows of Champagne: An Inspirational Novel of WW2, by Renee Ryan, February 2, 2022.
 Recipes for The Widows of Champagne include Pan Seared Duck Breast with Potatoes Au Gratin(Dauphinoise) and Sparkling Wine Mushroom Sauce, Shrimp and Mushroom Vol-au-vents and Strawberry Sparkling Wine Cheesecake.
 All of these recipes can be enjoyed with your favorite bottle of Champagne.

 Literary Libations: What to Drink with What You Read by Amira Makansi, January 5, 2022.
 Recipes for Literary Libations include French 75 “Jello” Squares, Ham Pizza with Tangy Mustard Herb Sauce, BBQ Pulled Pork Pizza and a couple more new recipes coming soon.
 The Spirits and Cocktail Partner for Literary Libations was Trail Distilling from Oregon.

-Welcome to the Drink In Life Book Club, June 1, 2021-The Guernsey Literary and Potato Peel Pie Society.
+The Guernsey Literary and Potato Peel Pie Society by Mary Ann Shaffer and Annie Barrows, June 1, 2021.
 Recipes include my Gin Infused Kurobuta Pork Chops and Gin Thyme Apple Cake, stay tuned for more new recipes coming soon.
 The Cocktail partner for The Guernsey Literary and Potato Peel Pie Society was Jaz Spirits.